DimalChandrasiri/composer/docs/plugins/readme.md

 Menus allow plugins to contribute menu items for top menu.
 New menu items can be added to existing menus or new root menus can be added.

-There are three diffrent menu types possible.
+There are three different menu types possible.

 - ROOT : A root menu means an isolated drop down menu such as file/view etc.
 - GROUP : A sub menu which opens a new drop down to right side